Pantoprazole Sandoz® Injection

 Always follow your doctor's instructions carefully.

-If you are about to start taking a new medicine, tell your doctor and pharmacist that you are being given Pantoprazole Sandoz.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being treated with Pantoprazole Sandoz.

 Things you must not do

-Do not take Pantoprazole Sandoz to treat any other complaints unless your doctor tells you to.
+Do not use Pantoprazole Sandoz to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.